Wednesday, November 3, 2010

 - Wade Phillips can breathe a little easier.
 The Dallas Cowboys actually showed up today, including Roy Williams and Marion Barber, giving Wade a little more time in "Big D." The Cowboys proved they can be legit contenders in the NFC.
 The Cowboys beat the Houston Texans, 27-13.

+- Sam Bradford earned his first win as a starter in the NFL.
 The Rams beat Donovan McNabb and the Redskins 30-16, behind a solid performance by the rookie, Bradford.
 He wasn't great, but he was good enough.
 The running back duo of Steven Jackson and Kenneth Darby may have had a little to do with the win, combining for 109 yards and 2 touchdowns.
 The Redskins weren't good when they really needed to be, going 1-10 on third down and 0-3 in the red zone.

 - Peyton Manning is really good.
 Manning was missing two of his favorite targets, but Austin Collie stepped up for his quarterback.
 Collie caught 12 passes for 171 yards and 2 touchdowns.
 Broncos' QB Kyle Orton threw for a whopping 476 yards, but that wasn't enough to overcome 2 turnovers and 60 yards of penalties.
 The Colts won, 27-13, to move to 2-1 on the season.